 Get complete visibility into ALL of your calls

-Conversation intelligence platforms like Invoca for Sales use AI-powered speech analytics to monitor every call that comes through your contact center.
+Conversation intelligence platforms like Invoca use AI-powered speech analytics to monitor every call that comes through your contact center.
 This means you can automatically analyze the entirety of every single call, even when it’s transferred to an external call center or local destination.

 You define the automated call scoring criteria to quantify agent performance and track compliance and the platform scores the calls, so you can move from subjectively scoring some calls to objectively scoring all of them.